Dang-Hoang-Tung/BigData-MerizoSearch/README.md

 ## Directory Structure

 ```
-project-root
+project
 │
-├── terraform-infrastructure   # Terraform for infrastructure
+├── infrastructure   # (Terraform) Provision infrastructure
-│   └── modules                # - Reusable Terraform modules
+│   └── modules      # - Reusable infra modules
 │
-├── ansible-configuration      # Ansible playbooks and roles
+├── configuration    # (Ansible) Configure machines
-│   ├── cluster-setup          # - Updating machines and initialising the cluster
+│   ├── cluster      # - Cluster setup
-│   └── pipeline-setup         # - Gathering data and preparing the analysis pipeline
+│   └── pipeline     # - Data and pipeline setup
 │
-├── python_application         # Application code
+├── application      # (Python) Run analysis
-│   ├── pipeline               # - Pipeline scripts
+│   ├── pipeline     # - Pipeline
-│   └── aggregate              # - Aggregation script
+│   └── aggregate    # - Results aggregation
 ```

-In this project, folders use kebab-case and files use snake_case.
+In this project, folders use `kebab-case` and files use `snake_case`.

 ## Cluster Specifications

-These specifications adhere to the constraints of the given task.
-However, the code is flexible to modify the cluster as requirements change.
+These are the default specifications.
+They adhere to the constraints of the given task.
+However, the code is flexible to changes in requirements.

 | _Type_    | _Purpose_          | _Machine IDs_                             | _Number_ | _Cores_ | _RAM_     | _HDD1_   | _HDD2_    |
 | --------- | ------------------ | ----------------------------------------- | -------- | ------- | --------- | -------- | --------- |